-We now have all the transistors of the basic inverter circuit defined.
-There remains only the task of electrically connecting them.
-Required are a connection from some other circuit in to the input gate, a connection between the gate and source of the pullup, and appropriate connections to VDD and GND.
+All the transistors of the basic inverter circuit are now defined.
+Connections must now be made to the input gate, between the gate and source of the pullup, and to VDD and GND.
 These interconnections will be made with a metal layer that can make contact to both the diffused areas and the polycrystalline areas.
 However, in order to ensure that the metal does not make contact to underlying areas except where intended, another layer of insulating oxide is coated over the entire circuit.
 At the places where the overlying metal is to make contact to either the polysilicon or the diffused areas, the overlying oxide is selectively removed by the patterning process as previously described.
-The result of coating the wafer with the overlying oxide and removing this oxide in places where it is desired to make contacts, is shown in figure 13.
+The result of coating the wafer with the overlying oxide and removing this oxide in places where contacts are desired, is shown in figure 13.
 In the top view, the black areas are those defined by openings in the contact mask, the fourth in the process's sequence of mask patterns.
 In cross section notice that in the contact areas all oxide has been removed down to either the polycrystalline silicon or the diffused area.

 Once the overlying oxide has been patterned in this way, the entire wafer is coated with metal, usually aluminum, and the metal is patterned with a fifth mask to form the conducting areas required by the circuit.
 The top view in figure 14 shows three metal lines running vertically, the left most connecting to the input gate of the inverter, the center one being ground, and the right-most one forming the VDD connection to the inverter.
 The peculiar structure formed by the metal square slightly to the right of center connects the polysilicon gate of the depletion mode pull up transistor to its source and to the drain of the pull down transistor.
 Rather than making two separate contacts from the metal line to the pullup's polysilicon gate region and to the adjacent diffusion region, area can be conserved by coalescing the contacts into the compact arrangement shown.
 This geometrical arrangement is known as a butting contact and will be used extensively throughout the text.
 In general, it is good practice to avoid placing contacts over active transistor area whenever possible.
-However, butting contacts in the location shown here reduce the area and simplify the geometry of the basic inverter and many other circuits, and have been so placed by the author's in many systems run on a number of commercial fabrication processes without ill effects.
+However, butting contacts in the location shown here reduce the area and simplify the geometry of the basic inverter and many other circuits, and have been so placed by the authors in many systems run on a number of commercial fabrication processes without ill effects.
 A more conservative approach would be to place the butting contact adjacent to, rather than over, the active pullup area.